COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-protocol.md

 ```

 ### result
-The message is used to send response from the Fin to SOARCA.
+The message is used to send a response from the Fin to SOARCA.
 It has the following payload.

 |field              |content        |type    | description |
 | ----------------- | ------------- | ------ | ----------- |